 Preclinical-stage biotech companies are a bit further along than research-and-discovery-stage companies.
 These companies have done the research that has led to the development of an experimental product.

-However, preclinical-stage biotech companies are still quite young in terms of development.
-In the preclinical stage, biotech companies are looking to prove their concept.
+However, preclinical-stage companies are still quite young in terms of development.
+In the preclinical stage, companies are looking to prove their concept.
 For example, if a preclinical-stage company is developing a drug for lung cancer, it may treat mice that have lung cancer with the new drug, looking for signs of the treatment’s efficacy and safety.

-In order to move into human studies, biotech companies have to show regulatory authorities that there is a strong likelihood that a treatment will work and be safe to use in humans.
+In order to move into human studies, these companies have to show regulatory authorities that there is a strong likelihood that a treatment will work and be safe to use in humans.
 The preclinical stage is centered around doing just that.

 At this point, there are still several risks to consider.
 The most important of these risks include: